 Why Should I Learn Coding?

 Now that we have touched on the basics of coding, it’s time to take a look at a few of the reasons why you should think seriously about learning to code.
 Coding can have huge impacts on both your personal and your professional life.
-Some of the major reasons why everyone should learn to code and understand what is coding at some point in their life include:
+Some of the major reasons why everyone should learn to code or at least understand what is coding:

 - It will increase your earning potential massively – Experienced coders and programmers can charge extremely high hourly rates, especially if they are working as freelance or contract developers.
 Many coders won’t work for less than $100 per hour, which will give you an income to live up to all your wildest dreams.
 And the best thing?
 The fact that there is a shortage of coders out there means that people will happily pay you ridiculous amounts, especially once you have some experience.